christianityorigins/website/blog/_posts/2016-05-01-cosmotheism-handbook.md

 There are different interpretations of cosmotheism:

--Naturalistic cosmotheism: This view sees the universe as a natural phenomenon, emphasizing the interconnectedness of all things without invoking supernatural elements.
+-   Naturalistic cosmotheism: This view sees the universe as a natural phenomenon, emphasizing the interconnectedness of all things without invoking supernatural elements.
 It aligns closely with scientific naturalism and can resonate with atheistic perspectives.

--Spiritual cosmotheism: This interpretation embraces a more mystical view, suggesting that the universe is imbued with a spiritual dimension, or a divine consciousness.
+-   Spiritual cosmotheism: This interpretation embraces a more mystical view, suggesting that the universe is imbued with a spiritual dimension, or a divine consciousness.
 It emphasizes the spiritual dimensions of existence and the idea that the cosmos is a manifestation of a greater divine reality.

 3 Scientific Basis